runpod/hsm/muid/README.md

 Each 64-bit MUID is composed of:

 - **Timestamp (41 bits):** Milliseconds since a custom epoch (`1700000000000` - Nov 14, 2023 22:13:20 GMT), allowing for ~69 years of IDs.
-- **Machine ID (14 bits):** Identifier for the machine generating the ID, allowing for 16,384 unique machines.
+- **Machine ID (Variable bits):** Identifier for the machine generating the ID.
+- **Shard ID (Variable bits):** Identifier for the specific generator shard within the machine (based on `runtime.NumCPU()`).
-- **Counter (9 bits):** Sequence number within the same millisecond on the same machine, allowing for 512 unique IDs per millisecond per machine.
+- **Counter (9 bits):** Sequence number within the same millisecond on the same machine/shard combination, allowing for 512 unique IDs per millisecond per shard.

+**Default Bit Allocation Breakdown:**

+The default configuration uses 41 bits for the timestamp and 9 bits for the counter.
+The remaining 14 bits (`64 - 41 - 9 = 14`) are dynamically divided between the Machine ID and the Shard ID:

+1.  **Shard Bits:** The number of bits needed for the Shard ID is calculated based on the number of CPU cores: `shardBits = ceil(log2(runtime.NumCPU()))`.
+For example, on an 8-core machine, `shardBits = 3`.
+On a 1-core machine, `shardBits = 0`.
+2.  **Machine Bits:** The remaining bits are used for the Machine ID: `machineBits = 14 - shardBits`.
+On an 8-core machine, this would be `14 - 3 = 11` bits, allowing for 2048 unique machine IDs per timestamp/counter/shard combination.

+This sharding allows the default `Make()` function to achieve high throughput in parallel scenarios by reducing contention.

-_Note: The bit allocation for timestamp, machine ID, and counter can be customized._
+_Note: The bit allocation for timestamp and counter can still be customized via `Config`, which will affect the total bits available for Machine ID + Shard ID._

 ## Usage

-### Default Generator
+### Default Generator (Recommended)

-The simplest way to generate an ID is to use the default generator.
-It uses the default configuration (41 bits timestamp, 14 bits machine ID, 9 bits counter) and automatically determines a machine ID based on the hostname (or a random value if the hostname is unavailable).
+The simplest and recommended way to generate an ID is to use the `Make()` function.
+It utilizes the default configuration and automatically manages a pool of sharded generators based on `runtime.NumCPU()` for optimal performance.

 ```go
 import (